aws-samples/automated-goerli-development-environment/README.md

-Steps to Install and Deploy the Automated Goerli Development Environment on AWS, using AMB with Token Based Access
+Steps to Install and Deploy the Automated Goerli Development Environment on AWS, using AMB with Token Based Access. **Steps 1-8 are needed only the first time you are running this project on your machine.**

 **1. AWS CLI**